-According to the latest Cost of Living Survey from Mercer, Kuala Lumpur is in 165th position in the list of the most expensive cities in the world.
+According to the latest Cost of Living Survey from Mercer, Kuala Lumpur is ranked 141 in the list of the most expensive cities in the world.

 The survey covers 209 cities across six continents and measures the comparative cost of over 200 items in each location, including housing, transport, food, clothing, household goods and entertainment.